iossifovlab/gpf/userdocs/administration/working_with_pedigree_files.rst

 -------------------------------------------------------------------------------

-When a `role` column is defined in the input pedigree it becomes the source of truth about individuals roles.
-Whatever is saved in ths column is interpreted as role for the individual.
+When a `role` column is defined in the input pedigree it becomes the source of truth about individuals' roles.
+Whatever is saved in this column is interpreted as the role of the individual.

-The loader will be upset (ERROR) if role is not one of the recognized, names or synonyms.

-The loader will output WARNING if no proband is assigned for a family (can be suppress with an argument???)
-OR consider it an ERROR condition that can be suppressed with an argument.

-The loader will output WARNING if more than one proband is assigned for a family?? (can be suppress with an argument???)

 Example: pedigree with role column
 """"""""""""""""""""""""""""""""""

 ========  ========  =====  =====  ===  ==========  =======================
 familyId  personId  momId  dadId  sex  status      role